Skip to content

 Furthermore, a cover lifter will make the process of removing your hot tub cover faster so you’re not standing in the cold too long.

-You can also use a Bubble Cover to add even more protection against heat loss.
+You can also use a bubble cover to add even more protection against heat loss.

 For an extra bit of protection during the winter months, consider customizing your hot tub cover with WeatherShield Advanced Fabric Technology.
 Designed to last against the elements, our original WeatherShield fabric is the perfect option to ensure that your hot tub cover lasts against any harsh winters.
 WeatherShield is eco-friendly, and is up to 25% lighter than our usual vinyl covers – plus, maintaining your WeatherShield cover is extremely easy.
 WeatherShield is available as an option for all our hot tub covers – check it out today!